ToreMartinHagen/cli/docs.kosli.com/content/client_reference/kosli_commit_report_evidence_gitlab.md

 ---
-title: "kosli commit report evidence gitlab-mergerequest"
+title: "kosli commit report evidence gitlab"
 ---

-## kosli commit report evidence gitlab-mergerequest
+## kosli commit report evidence gitlab

 Report a Gitlab merge request evidence for a commit in a Kosli pipeline.